Check Out What Whales Are Doing With GME - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for GameStop options trades today is 699.91 with a total volume of 2,445.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for GameStop's big money trades within a strike price range of $140.0 to $250.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of GameStop's whale activity within a strike price range from $105.0 to $200.0 in the last 30 days.

 GameStop Option Volume And Open Interest Over Last 30 Days